Research at the Center

 — funded by NIDRR

-A partnership with several centers and universities, the RRTC implements a cross-cutting research agenda that will increase our knowledge and understanding of the impact of workforce development and employment policy on the health, well being, and economic status of Americans with disabilities.
+A partnership with several centers and universities, the RRTC implements a cross-cutting research agenda to increase our knowledge and understanding of the impact of workforce development and employment policy on the health, well being, and economic status of Americans with disabilities.
 At a critical time of on-going major policy reforms regarding education, employment training, welfare, and health care, the RRTC seeks to identify and analyze both policy barriers and facilitators to employment for working-age adults with disabilities.
 This RRTC frames new questions about the relationships between federal and state policy, employment and access to health care, civil rights, effective and meaningful coordination of services and supports in the emerging new workforce development system, and outcome-based reimbursement strategies for delivery of employment services and individual choice.

 IT Works